Landess, Jeannie M. 1974-2021 Savannah, Mo.

 SAVANNAH, Mo. - Jeannie Marie Landess, 46, of Savannah, Missouri, died May 31, 2021.

 Jeannie was born Sept.
-14, 1974, the daughter of Homer and Diane Landess.
+14, 1974, the daughter of Wayne and Diane Landess.

 There will be private services at Mount Auburn Cemetery at a later date.